 - A. If only one party/counsel of record appears for a civil return and represents to the Court that, by agreement, the matter is to be scheduled or otherwise continued, then the appearing party/counsel of record is required to forthwith send written notice to the opposing party of the next court date and of any related deadlines ordered by the Court at the civil return hearing. - B. At a first civil return, the Court will generally grant either party, upon request, one continuance on a return docket to pursue settlement or otherwise prepare the case before a trial date is scheduled.
 In such event, the Court reserves the right to order pleadings even if the matter is not yet scheduled for trial, in its discretion.
-This policy does not apply to landlord-tenant matters, or other civil matters granted priority on the docket by statute, absent consent of the parties. - C. For any case set for trial, the Court will require the plaintiff to file a Bill of Particulars and will order the defendant to file an Answer and Grounds of Defense.
+This policy does not apply to landlord-tenant matters, or other civil matters granted priority on the docket by statute, absent consent of the parties. - C. For any case set for trial, the Court will require a time estimate.
+The Court has up to three hours available on each trial docket.
+In addition, the Court will order pleadings to be filed requiring the plaintiff to file a Bill of Particulars and will order the defendant to file an Answer and Grounds of Defense.
 If the plaintiff fails to file the Bill of Particulars, the matter may be dismissed without prejudice.
-If the defendant fails to file an Answer/Grounds of Defense, the plaintiff may be awarded a Default Judgment. - D. If a party appears for a civil return and requests authorization for an alternative process to issue, such as an Alias process, a Rule to Show Cause, or a Capias, and then that party fails to file such process by the deadline set by the court, such matter(s) will be dismissed, without prejudice.
+If the defendant fails to file an Answer/Grounds of Defense, the plaintiff may be awarded a Default Judgment. - D. If a party appears for a civil return and requests authorization for an alternative process to issue, such as an Alias process, a Rule to Show Cause, or a Capias, and that party fails to file such process by the deadline set by the court, such matter(s) will be dismissed, without prejudice.